michaelj0hn/iec104/README.md

 IEC104 Client for Metasploit

 ## Install
+*Note:* The IEC104 client module has been merged into the [Metasploit](https://github.com/rapid7/metasploit-framework) repository.
+This step is not required if you are running on latest version of Metasploit from Git.

 Create a new folder for the IEC104 module, place script in new folder

 ```